-Lalu causes a scare!
+Lalu Causes a Scare!

 (This is a poor translation of a story by Sharatchandra Chattopadhyay.
 The objective is merely to acquaint readers with Sharatchandra's stories, and to exhort them to read the original or better translations)

-"Fine, that's fine.
-This is a blessed work; there can be no greater work than this in life."
+"Fine, that's fine; this is a blessed work.
+There can be no greater work than this in life."

-One evening, Gopal uncle came to us looking very sad and said, "Bishtu master's wife is not likely to make it."
+One evening, Gopal Uncle came to us looking very sad and said, "Bishtu Master's wife is not likely to make it."

 "Who will light the funeral pyre if I don't accompany you?" he asked haltingly.

-Even before any of us could think of anything to say, Lalu reassured him, "Don't worry 'pondit-moshai' I will see to that.
-You are our guru and in that sense she was our mother."
+Even before any of us could say anything, Lalu reassured him, "I will do that Pondit-Moshai.
+You are our guru, and, in that sense, she was our mother."

-Bishtu master was so weak that we knew it would be impossible for him to walk with us to the burning ghat.
-The school where he taught was only five minute's walk from his home; but walking even that small distance was an uphill task for him, and he would take over half-an-hour to reach the school, and out of breath.
+Bishtu Master was so weak that we knew it would be impossible for him to walk with us to the burning ghat.
+The school where he taught was only five minutes walk from his home, but he took over half-an-hour to walk even that small distance and would be out of breath.

-"Lalu, please apply a little vermilion on the parting of her hair," Pondit-moshai said after a brief silence.
+"Lalu, please apply a little vermilion on the parting of her hair," Pondit-Moshai said after a brief silence.

-"Certainly, Pondit-moshai," Lalu said, and immediately fetched a tiny "sindoor" box from the house; he emptied all the contents on the head of the deceased person.
+"Certainly, Pondit-Moshai," Lalu said, and immediately fetched a tiny sindoor box from the house; he emptied all the contents on the head of the deceased person.